 Project Structure

 I created four maven projects - hello, hello_xml, world and world_xml.
-The glassfish server and the ReST api dependency was resolved by the jaxrs project in the similar way I did for the earlier ReST scenario for java.
-To add the dependency for RabbitMQ in all the projects, the pom contained following configuration-
+The glassfish server and the ReST api dependency was resolved by the jaxrs project in a similar way I did for the earlier ReST scenario for java.
+To add the dependency for RabbitMQ in all the projects, the pom contained the following configuration-

 <dependency>